mBialczak/Memory-Management-Chatbot-NanoDegreeCpp/README.md

 This project was an examination assigment for the third course in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213): Memory Management.
 The source code provided as a course material was almost fully functional - with one bug to remove.
 But the main goal was to optimize the code with regard to the resource managment policy.
 The starter code memory management was based purely on raw pointers.
-As a studuent I was given five tasks, completion of which optimized the project,introducing smart pointers and move semantics.
+As a studuent I was given five tasks, completion of which optimized the project, introducing smart pointers and move semantics.
-In general I have restructured the overall resource managment policy.
+In general, I have restructured the overall resource managment policy.

 <img src="images/chatbot_demo.gif"/>